 Album Trivia: Beginning Of The Enz

-The album is a 1979 compilation of early Split Ends singles and demos.
-These were produced by their early 70s manager Barry Coburn at Auckland’s Stebbings Studios and released on various record labels in New Zealand and Australia.
+- The album is a 1979 compilation of early Split Ends singles and demos produced by Barry Coburn (the band's manager during the early 70s) at Auckland’s Stebbings Studios and released on various record labels in New Zealand and Australia.

 - 'For You' and 'Split Ends' made up the first single, on Vertigo Records, under the original band name Split Ends.
 The second verse of 'For You' was edited out on the single, but is included on the album.

 - '129' was recorded in mid-1973 for NZBC TV’s New Faces talent show.
 Split Ends’ mimed performance aired on Sunday evening, November 18th, 1973.
 'Sweet Talking Spoon Song' was recorded for the grand final, televised on November 25th.
 Both shows began at the precise time of 7.38pm!

 - 'Sweet Talking Spoon Song' and '129' were released as an EMI single, with 'Spoon' oddly sped up and equalised, presumably for maximum impact on AM radio.
 The album version of '129' omits the voice from the control room announcing "Recording!” at the beginning of the track.

 - Wally Wilkinson recorded the guitar harmonics at the end of '129', though he admits it wasn’t as easy to play as he’d hoped.
 His style of sonic flavouring, rather than hard rock guitar, began with this track.
 Rob Gillies played sax on the record but wasn’t an official member yet.

 - '129' refers to Phil and Rob’s room number at O’Rourke hostel.
 Well known New Zealand chef Ray McVinnie was their room-mate.